Milad-Abooali/weball/README.md

 # Weball

-A simple (offline/online) web based game.
+A simple (offline) web based game.

 # Used technologies